Trans Semarang: Problems

-Start of Operation
+Start of operation

 The trial operation of the Trans Semarang has attracted attention due to the unpreparedness in the launch of the trial including the unpreparedness of supporting infrastructure (road markings, ticket vending machines, and installation of signs).
 After the inauguration of the trial, there were demonstrations from city transportation drivers because the routes had not been arranged so that there were concerns about city transportation operations.
 In addition, only 10 buses (out of 20) are operating due to operational costs and vehicle registration problems so that full operation is postponed from 20 May to 18 September 2009.

-Accessibility for Disabilities
+Accessibility for disabled people

 Although the Trans Semarang fleet has been designed to accept people with disabilities, for the bus stops themselves, there are still those who only use stairs to go up to the bus stop, as well as the disabled side and the opposite side of the stairs.
 According to one student's observations at several points, people with disabilities complained that there was no road for wheelchairs so they had difficulty accessing them.
 Even though there are people with disabilities, they feel uncomfortable because the road is steep.
 The distance between the sidewalk floor and the bus stop is still quite high, and the distance between the bus stop and the bus still makes it difficult for people with disabilities.

-Operational Speed
+Operational speed

 The operational speed of Trans Semarang is limited to 60 km per hour in cross cities, and 30 km per hour in non-city routes.
-Even so, many Trans Semarang drivers drive Trans Semarang buses at speeds above operational limits and recklessly, so there are not a few cases of accidents because of this.
+Even so, many Trans Semarang drivers drive Trans Semarang buses at speeds above operational limits and recklessly, so there's more than a few cases of accidents because of this.

-Problems With Operators
+Problems with operators

 Since September 2021, Trans Semarang's Feeder 1 service has not been operated due to "technical problems".
 In this range, there are problems between operators, PT.
 Matra Semar, with BLU UPTD Trans Semarang ended with the termination of the contract on 30 September 2021.
 Information related to this emerged when PT Matra Semar filed a lawsuit to the Semarang District Court on 24 November 2021, after previously unsuccessful mediation efforts.